-Missouri Western hosted Michael Brown Sr. to speak about the truth of his son’s death and conflict resolution on Thursday, September 27, in Spratt 101.
+Missouri Western hosted Michael Brown Sr. to speak about the true story of the death of his son, Michael Brown Jr., and conflict resolution on Thursday, September 27, in Spratt 101.

 Michael Brown Jr. was shot by a white police officer in Ferguson, Missouri, in August 2014.
 It was national news and resulted in many riots in the Ferguson area.

 “I’m here to speak about the truth of the loss of my son,” Brown said.
 “A lot of people don’t know the truth, they only know what the media told them.
 I wanted to rewire the minds of the negativity and get people to understand the truth of what really happened.”

 Brown has done a lot in the Ferguson community following the death of his son.
 Although he speaks to different groups of people about social justice, he doesn’t view himself as a speaker.

 “I’m not a speaker, I’m a grieving father- there’s a difference.
 People are often influenced by the words that come out of my mouth.
 I just come out and tell the truth,” Brown said.

 It meant a lot to certain individuals who were in attendance.
 Sophomore Darrius Wherry speaks about what it meant to him personally.

 “It means more that Brown came to talk to us other than anybody else to come about that situation,” Wherry said.
 “The fact that he wanted to come to little ol’ Missouri Western shows that he truly cares and wants to make a difference.”

 Having many students enrolled at Western being from the St. Louis area, it really hit home for some.
 Sophomore Andre Gordon thinks that Brown’s lecture was a great thing for the community.